crystal-community/cr-config/README.md

   option password : String?
 end

+builder = ServerConfig.new_builder

 # ...Configure providers, validators, interceptors here.
 See examples below...

-config = ServerConfig.instance # Will load and create a new instance of the config.
-Can be called repeatedly and it only loads the first time
+config = builder # Will load and create a new instance of the config.
+Can be called repeatedly and return new instances every time

+# There's an optional to use `instance` method now on the class, and can be set with the `set_instance` class method
+ServerConfig.set_instance(config)
+ServerConfig.instance # => config

 # These are all valid calls, and will return the relevant type
 config.domain